South Ossetian Autonomous Oblast: Establishment

 There was discussion to create a united republic for Ossetians, incorporating both North and South Ossetia.
 This was indeed proposed by Ossetian authorities in July 1925 to Anastas Mikoyan, the head of the kraikom (Bolshevik committee in charge of the Caucasus).
 Sergo Orjonikidze had opposed incorporating the proposed state into Russia, fearing it would lead to unrest in Georgia, so Mikoyan asked Stalin about placing all of Ossetia within Georgia.
 Stalin initially approved, but later decided against it, fearing it would lead to other ethnic groups in Russia demanding to leave the RSFSR, which would destroy the federation.
-Thus South Ossetia was made subordinate to Georgia, while North Ossetia remained in the RSFSR.
+Thus South Ossetia was remained within Georgia, while North Ossetia remained in the RSFSR.

 End of the South Ossetian AO

-Concerned with the upswing in Georgian nationalism, exemplified by Zviad Gamsakhurdia, the South Ossetian AO began to look to leave Georgia.
-On December 11, 1990 it declared itself to be a Democratic Soviet Republic under direct control of the Soviet Union.
-The same day the Georgian parliament dissolved the South Ossetian AO, reducing it to a region of Georgia.
+In 1989, during the dissolution of the Soviet Union, violent unrest broke out in Tskhinvali between the Georgian independence-minded population of the region and Ossetians loyal to the Soviet Union.
+In September 1990 Ossetian nationalists in the South Ossetia's regional soviet declared independence from Georgia by announcing "South Ossetian Soviet Democratic Republic" loyal to Moscow.
+After the Georgia's October elections to the Supreme Soviet, on December 11 1990, the autonomous oblast illegally held rival elections.
+On 12 December, gunmen driving a car in Tskhinvali opened fire from a submachine gun, killing three Georgians and wounding two in what has been described as a terrorist attack and an act of ethnic violence.
+The Supreme Soviet of the Georgian SSR responded to these illegal actions by annulling the autonomy of South Ossetia and declaring the state of emergency to restore order.